vykhvan/sre-lecture-notes/establishing-a-foundation-in-observability/monitoring-system-performance.md

     * How much throughput there is in sending and receiving data.
 * Disk I/O
     * How much throughput there is writing to disk.

+## Synthetic Monitoring

+* Monitor an endpoint and tell us:
+    * If the endpoint goes down
+    * When the endpoint goes down
+    * Any endpoint can be added
+* Simulates what end-users see:
+    * Saves embarrassment
+    * Many solutions
+    * Easy to build your own
+    * Easy to set up and configure